Healthcare Mobile App Development: Types, Trends, & Features

 Your intentions are correct and this is definitely the right time for healthcare mobile app development.

 The need for healthcare automation and digitalization is a vivid fact.
-The COVID-19 outbreak has shown us all that the global healthcare system needs to make serious adjustments in order to adapt to new realities.
+In 2019, the COVID-19 outbreak has shown us all that the global healthcare system needs to make serious adjustments in order to adapt to new realities.

 This article is a subtle guide on healthcare application development and lists information to help you make the right decisions, namely:

-- step-by-step process to start a digital healthcare service
+- step-by-step process to start with digital healthcare services

-- reveals the potential of the mHealth app market
+- trends to look out for on the mHealth app market

 Let’s get started!
 Once you’ve read this article, you’ll have a complete course of actions to follow!

-For starters, our team has experience in delivering complex healthcare application development services.
-Among them is the Idana project, where we had great cooperation with Tomes GmbH.
+Our team has experience in delivering complex healthcare projects - from a project’s planning stage to successful development and release.
+Among the projects that we helped our clients build and deliver to the market is the Idana project, where we had great cooperation with Tomes GmbH.

 Idana helps to perform anamnesis on a patient before their actual visit.
-Due to the project's specifics, our team offered to develop a web progressive app that was compliant with the IEC 62304 standard used for medical device software.
-You may check out what one of Idana’s co-founders said about us on the GoodFirms platform.
+Due to the project's specifics, our team offered to develop a progressive web app that was compliant with the IEC 62304 standard used for medical device software.

 Another MLSDev service for healthcare mobile app development is the Doctorate project.
 This is a doctor recommendation platform developed for Saudi Arabia.
 The app helps users choose and book a physician based on ratings and reviews from other users.

-Our team develops custom healthcare solutions to provide better services to patients, enhance medical processes, and help with creating an app for hospitals.
+Our team has extensive experience working on healthcare solutions to provide better services to patients, medical personnel, and to help create an app for hospitals.
 On the MLSDev website, you can check out extra expertise and healthcare solutions provided by healthcare app developers.

 Do you need to develop a healthcare app?